kofkuiper/ethernaut/README.md

 # Learn Solidity from Ethernaut
 https://ethernaut.openzeppelin.com/

-In this repository, I will explain each topic I learned from Ethernaut.
+In this repository, I will explain each level I learned from Ethernaut.

 **1. Hello Ethernaut**
    - You can enter these commands in your browser's console